delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A5b_Announcements_of_Dec_27_2025/README.md

 ### The Better Philosophy: Transparent Value

 At **Qwykr Technologies**, and **Fulmo Technologies**, we take a "efikeco" (trans. "efficiency") based approach.
-While our software is powered by AI and advanced tech, you won't see us making the kind of "over-the-top" claims that have become common in the industry.
+While our software is powered by AI and advanced tech, and while it results in efficiency gains, you won't see us making the kind of "over-the-top" claims that have become common in the industry.

 Instead of selling the *technology*, we focus on the *utility*.
 Our goal is to ensure that the tech remains transparent so the user can focus on what matters.
 You’ll see this reflected in: